delucis/v3.chrisswithinbank.net/_posts/blog/2016-01-03-teaching-max-msp.md

 We built all 264 Tools modules to work seamlessly with any external MIDI controller.
 You can quickly map a MIDI fader, dial, or button to your patch using the `264.midi-learn` submodule, which is built into many of the 264 Tools modules.

 Beyond the MIDI controller, we also provided students with a microphone, a single-input audio interface, and a loudspeaker.
 It was great to be able to keep each performer’s audio discrete using these performance kits, clarifying who was producing which sounds in group performances.
 This tied into a kind of “instrumental” thinking while developing 264 Tools: mono sources, processing, and output lent themselves to these multi-laptop performances.
+We couldn’t have done this without the amazing logistical support of our studio technical director Seth Torres.
+The performance kits he put together were just perfect.

 <figure markdown="1">
 {% picture 2016/01/264-whiteboard-diagram.jpg alt="Whiteboard diagram of electronics set-up for a performance." %}